Playback and Options

 Note

-Unlike editing software, the playback will always be at 1x, even if the J or L keys are pressed several consecutive times.
+Unlike editing software, playback will always be at 1x, even if the J or L keys are pressed several times consecutively.

 Playback Options

-In the timeline header, on the right is a button representing a gear in a stopwatch.
+In the Timeline header on the right there is a button that shows a gear in a stopwatch.

 -